Home

 The rest was left to chance.

 Interesting combinations happened in the blocks.
 Playing with scraps in a controlled manner will do that.
-In fact, it took another two quilt tops to finish exploring these intriguing combinations.

-Yep, they were scrappy quilts, too!
+Yep, they are scrappy quilts, too!

 Sewing It Up